AgrimArsh/QuantumUntangled/_posts/2021-02-07-Quantum-States-And-The-Bloch-Sphere-9f3c0c445ea3.md

     <figcaption></figcaption>
 </figure>

-We have completely gotten rid of the “e^i(theta(alpha)” coefficient of the 0 ket, leaving us with just 3 parameters: r(alpha), r(beta), and theta.
+We have completely gotten rid of the $$e^{i\theta_\alpha}$$ coefficient of the 0 ket, leaving us with just 3 parameters: $$r_\alpha$$, $$r_\beta$$, and $$\theta$$.

 Let’s take this a step further: remember how the squared probabilities of measuring 0 and 1 have to add up to 1?
-Why don’t we try that, but instead of using the current polar form of the probability coefficient of 1, let’s go back to the old, Cartesian form of a complex number: z = x+ iy, of whose squared modulus we already derived (check above).
+Why don’t we try that, but instead of using the current polar form of the probability coefficient of 1, let’s go back to the old, Cartesian form of a complex number: $$ z = x+ iy $$, of whose squared modulus we already derived (check above).
 Applying the namesake “normalization constraint” to our quantum state gives:

 <figure>
     <img src="{{ site.github.url }}/assets/images/1__dLxWlRiEUDjR1LV2Hb2Qbg.png">